lucasm/findto/README.md

 Findto is putting the power of internet back into people's hands.

-Quickly search the same term on diverse sources.
+Quickly search the same term on diverse Web and AI sources.
 See the privacy and carbon levels of selected source.
 Discover trends.
-Find anything on the Web and AI.
+Find anything.
 More productive and accessible searches than ever.

 Truly free search experience, where the people choices and the planet needs walks together, for a healthier internet.
 As the always should be.